|Written by Accutron on 2017-02-28|

 Hewlett-Packard 9820A to 9866A Printer interface

 Introduced in 1972, the 9820A is Hewlett-Packard's first algebraic calculator.
 After the success of the 9100A desktop calculator, HP sought to migrate to a more scalable architecture with their follow-up products, and chose to implement a serialized version of their HP 2100 series minicomputer architecture with added BCD functionality.
 This approach resulted in the 9810A, introduced in 1971.
 From a user standpoint, the 9810A was much like the 9100A: a stack-based RPN machine, with key-per-function input and a three line display.
 Internally, the 9810A was completely different.
 Instead of using discrete diode and transistor logic with core memory and a CRT display, The 9810A was built from MSI TTL and semiconductor RAM, and had a numeric LED display.
-The 9810A also introduced the concept of interchangeable ROMs.
-While the 9100A was an all-in-one machine, hardwired to execute trigonometric functions, the 9810A had three ROM cartridge slots above the display, which allowed a user to configure the machine to meet their specific requirements.
+The 9810A also introduced the concept of interchangeable ROMs to HP's emerging line of desktop calculators.
+While the 9100A was an all-in-one machine hardwired to execute trigonometric functions, the 9810A had three ROM cartridge slots above the display, which allowed a user to configure the machine to meet their specific requirements.

 With the introduction of both the 9830A and HP-35 in 1972, HP's desktop products and calculator products began to diverge.
 The 9830A was definitively a general purpose computer, and the HP-35 redefined key-per-function scientific calculation as the domain of relatively low-performance handheld devices.
 To this day, the 9820A stands as the most powerful key-per-function desktop calculator ever built by HP.